Redefine Success

 Jocelyn Wyatt, Co-Founder and Executive Director of IDEO.org, recommends Creative Confidence by David and Tom Kelley.
 “It’s a powerful and compelling book on unleashing the creativity that lies within each and every one of us” Jocelyn told us.

-You can unleash your own creativity and learn about IDEO.org’s methods in Introduction to Human-Centered Design
+You can unleash your own creativity and learn about IDEO.org’s methods in Introduction to Human-Centered Design.

 by Ricardo Levy